Financial Advisor Fraud and Broker Misconduct

 The worst performer in the study was Oppenheimer & Co., where 19.6 percent of the firm’s 2,275 advisors had been disciplined for misconduct.
 Morgan Stanley, with 3,807 advisors, had the lowest rate: 0.79 percent.

 The Central Registration Depository (CRD) is a computerized database that contains information about most brokers and their representatives.
-Check for proper licensing in your state and if they have had disciplinary problems or received serious complaints from investors.
-You can also find information about the brokers’ educational backgrounds and employment history.
+You can check for proper licensing in your state and if they have had disciplinary problems or received serious complaints from investors.
+You can also find information about the brokers’ employment history and whether or not they have ever filed for bankruptcy.

-If you have suffered investment losses, the attorneys at The White Law Group may be able to help.
+If you have suffered investment losses due to financial advisor fraud, the attorneys at The White Law Group may be able to help.
 For a free consultation, please call (888) 637-5510.

 The foregoing information, which is all publicly available on FINRA’s website, is being provided by The White Law Group.
 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.